Abdullah-Al-Taawab/Spring-Boot/02-spring-boot-spring-core/readme.md

 - If you have web related components like __@RestController__, not created until requested
 - May not discover configuration issues until too late
 - Need to make sure you have enough memory for all beans once created
+# Configuring Beans With Java Code :
+First, we have to create a Configure class with __@Configuration__ Annotation.
+Then define the __@Bean__ method to configure the Bean.
+Lastly, Inject the bean into our controller.
+# @Bean Annotation :
+Spring __@Bean__ Annotation is applied on a method to specify that it returns a bean to be managed by Spring context.
+Spring Bean annotation is usually declared in Configuration classes methods.
+In this case, bean methods may reference other __@Bean__ methods in the same class by calling them directly.

+__@Bean__ Annotation make an existing third-party class available in Spring Framework.
+You may not have access to the source code of third-party class and you want to use that class as a Spring Bean.